+Copy algorithm settings from one algorithm to another Right-click on an existing algorithm, and then click on Copy.
+Then right click on the algorithm to be overwritten and click Paste.
 Copy the algorithm settings onto a camera: right-click and copy the existing algorithm.
-Then right-click anywhere and select Paste new...
+Then right-click anywhere and select Paste new...Copy algorithm settings as a new algorithm example, Analog One).

-This will bring up a list of cameras that are attached to this unit (for example, Analog One).
+This will bring up a list of cameras that are attached to this unit (for